Khmer Food Recipe:

-Make kreoung paste based off this recipe.
+Make kroeung paste based on this recipe.
 Keep one cup and freeze the rest to use in other Cambodian food recipes.

 Cut the lemongrass stalk into small slices.
-Combine the lemongrass with kreoung paste, and one bird eye chilli pepper in a mortar and pestle.
-Pound away until all the ingredients are crushed into a course paste.
+Combine the lemongrass with kroeung paste, and one bird-eye chilli pepper in a mortar and pestle.
+Pound away until all the ingredients are crushed into a coarse paste.
 If you don`t have a mortar and pestle, use a coffee grinder instead, and do it in small portions.
 Once done, put the ingredients into a large bowl, and combine the rest of the main ingredients: ground pork, ground chicken pieces, salt, knorr chicken broth mix, fish sauce, palm sugar, and roasted peanuts.

-Combine all the chicken rubs seasoning ingredients in a bowl, along with the de-boned chicken thing/quarter (now only skin and tiny bit of chicken meat attached to it).
+Combine all the chicken rubs seasoning ingredients in a bowl, along with the de-boned chicken thing/quarter (now only skin and tiny bits of chicken meats are attached to it).
 Let it stand for at least 20 minutes in the fridge to let the seasoning soak in.
-Once done, you can start stuffing the chicken with the pork/kreoung mixture, making sure not to over-stuff.
+Once done, you can start stuffing the chicken with the pork/kroeung mixture, making sure not to over-stuff.

 Place it on a grill and cook until brown.
 If you're using an oven, cook it at 350 degrees, turning it once after the 20 minutes mark, and letting it cook for another 20-30 minutes.
 Once cooked (check with a food thermometer for 165° Fahrenheit), take it out of the oven and pan fry it on your highest setting to give the skin that browning (less than 1 minutes on each side), Plate your chicken, and serve it as an appetizer with salad or as a meal with steamed rice and pickled vegetables.